 Formatting Your Business Proposal Letter

-• Title Page: Start strong with a clean, professional title page that immediately sets the tone.
-This should include your name or your company’s name, the client’s name if you’re addressing a specific person or business, the date of submission, and a clear, concise title that reflects the nature of the proposal.
+Begin with a clear title page.
+This should include your name or company name, the client’s name, the date, and a simple title that reflects the purpose of the proposal.
+This immediately sets a professional tone.

 Solicited or unsolicited proposal